 |Hispanic or Latino||133|

-Students from other countries are interested in Science Tech, too.
+Americans aren’t the only ones with an interest in Science Tech.
 About 2.4% of those with this major are international students.

 How Much Do Science Technologies Majors Make?

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in science technologies / technicians made a median starting salary of $50,600 per year.
 During this timeframe, most salaries fell between $43,200 (25th percentile) and $50,600 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a science tech degree.

 Salaries According to BLS

 Average salaries range from $51,070 to $61,570 (25th to 75th percentile) for careers related to science tech.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Science Technologies

 Some degrees associated with science tech may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.